 She has created several series of paintings from objects found in her travels around the world: calligraphy brushes from Beijing, Italian pottery from Tuscany and Umbria, and a snuff bottle from China.

-Roski’s work can be seen in the cafeteria of USC Keck Hospital; in the conference room at the Children’s Hospital’s new facility; in USC Verdugo Hills Hospital in La Cañada; and at the Irvine Museum at UC Irvine through April 30, 2019.
+Roski’s work can be seen in the cafeteria of USC Keck Hospital; in the conference room at the Children’s Hospital’s new facility; and in USC Verdugo Hills Hospital in La Cañada.
 She may also be found online at gaylegarnerroski.com and at the Autry’s Masters of the American West.

 Back to Artists and Artwork